 If investment goods are fully tradable while consumption goods are not, and borrowing and lending is not allowed, then the predictions characterized in Sections 4 and 6 stand intact.
 In this scenario, the absolute domestic price of the investment good equals the price prevailing in international markets, but there is no trade in equilibrium.
 Our model still pins down the relative price (i.e. the absolute price of the consumption good) and the comparative statics is unchanged.
 In particular, the model still predicts that the relative price of capital goods is negatively associated with investor protection.
-The novelty is that its variation is uniquely due to the variation in the absolute price of consumption goods, which will be lower, the poorer in all countries.
-Suppose also that investment good producers need to pay $(1+\theta)(r+\delta)$ for each unit of capital they rent.
-Then it is easy to establish that $p=(1+\theta)^{\alpha}\bar{z}C/\bar{z}I$.
-Because of decreasing returns to scale in production, however, the allocation is not a function of a composite term of $1+\theta$ and \bar{z}C/\bar{z}I .
-In spite of this, variation in θ and in \bar{z}C/\bar{z}I still generate qualitatively identical implications for the variables of interest.
+The novelty is that its variation is uniquely due to the variation in the absolute price of consumption goods, which will be lower, the poorer investor protection (and income per worker).
+As already noted, this is consistent with the data.